RustyGentleman/Worldbuilding/Elfin.md

 noun		ishan				a petal
 	adj		ishanala			delicate, fragile
+	verb		ishanshal		to detach and fall from noun		lash				air, wind
+	adj		lashala			lightweight, gentle
+		noun		lashala'ar		a gentle person or animal noun		elashala			a leaf or feather; some thing that falls slowly verb		lashal			to blow
-	verb		ishanshal		to detach and fall from adj		lanfi				familiar, well known
+		adj		enilashal		(of a person or animal) clumsy, inelegant verb		zalash			to be gentle adj		lanfi				familiar, well known
 	noun		lanfial			a family member
 	noun		lanfiala			a friend									With comparative "-he", may denote close friendship